An overview of contemporary health and medical fields

 Preventative wellness

-Focusing on lifestyle and early detection of risk factors.
+Focusing on lifestyle management and early disease detection.

 The role of health research in medical progress